ChainSafe/lodestar/CONTRIBUTING.md

   - run `yarn check-types` from the command line
 - Make sure that the tests are still passing:
   - run `yarn test:unit` from the command line
+- Commenting: If your code does something that is not obvious or deviates from standards, leave a comment for other developers to explain your logic and reasoning.
+  - Use `//` commenting format unless it's a comment you want people to see in their IDE.
+  - Use `/** **/` commenting format for documenting a function/variable.
+- Code whitespace can be helpful for reading complex code, please add some.
+- For unit tests, we forbid import stubbing when other approaches are feasible.
+- Logging framework: When determining which log level to use for providing information to users, consider the level of importance and whether the alert is actionable (Warning, Error, Fatal).
+  - Trace: Describes events showing step by step execution which can be ignored during standard operation.
+  - Debug: Useful information for debugging purposes.
+  - Info: Purely informative logs which can be ignored during normal operation.
+  - Warning: Unexpected behaviour, but the application continues to function and key operations are unaffected.
+  - Error: One or more main functionalities are not working, preventing some functions from working properly.
+  - Fatal: One or more main functionalities are not working and preventing the application from fulfilling its duties.

 ## Contributing to Grafana dashboards